AbirHasan2005/Forward-Client/README.md

 - `FORWARD_FROM_CHAT_ID` - Forward From Chat IDs.
 Separate with Space.
 - `FORWARD_AS_COPY` - Forward Messages as Copy or with Forward Tag.
 Value should be `True`/`False`.
 - `BLOCKED_EXTENSIONS` - Don't Forward those Media Messages which contains Blocked Extensions.
 Example: `mp4 mkv mp3 zip rar`.
 Separate with Space.
+- `MINIMUM_FILE_SIZE` - Minimum File Size for Media Message to be able to Forward.
+Should be in Bytes.

 ### **Commands:**
 - `!start` - Check UserBot Alive or Not.